tari-project/rfcs/src/RFC-0001_overview.md

 > "Mimblewimble is the most sound, scalable 'base layer' protocol we know" -- @fluffypony

 In addition to this, Tari has made some novel additions to the basic Mimblewimble protocol.
-Primarily, these were invented to allow the DAN to be built on top of Tari, but have found some great applications generally:
+Primarily, these were invented to allow the Ootle to be built on top of Tari, but have found some great applications generally:

 * TariScript.
 Similar to Bitcoin script, TariScript ([RFC-201], [RFC-202]) provides limited "smart contract" functionality on the base layer protocol.